borntofrappe/react-practice/18 - Contact US/README.md

 ## Goal

-Starting from the [freeCodeCamp challenge identifying a valid US phone number](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/telephone-number-validator), create an interactive card to laminate a hypothetical contact.
+Starting from the [freeCodeCamp challenge identifying a valid US phone number](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/telephone-number-validator), create an interactive form to check for a valid US phone number.

 ## Notes